aws-samples/aws-document-moderation-and-classification/README.md

 ![](InferencePipeline.png)

 ### Installation
+The following Cloudformation templates will deploy the inference pipeline.

 Region| Launch
 ------|-----
 US East (N. Virginia) | [![Launch in us-east-1](launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=doc-moderation-classification-inference-pipeline&templateURL=https://aws-rek-immersionday-us-east-1.s3.amazonaws.com/InferencePipeline.yml)
 US West (Oregon) | [![Launch in us-west-2](launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=doc-moderation-classification-inference-pipeline&templateURL=https://aws-rek-immersionday-us-east-1.s3.amazonaws.com/InferencePipeline.yml)

+Once the CloudFormation stack has been created, you are ready to use the solution and process a document.
+Navigate to Amazon S3 console and find the input S3 bucket.
+Click on **Create folder** button and enter ***inputDocuments*** and click Create folder.
+Upload a sample document into the S3 folder.

+This starts the workflow.
+The process will populate the DynamoDB table with document classification and moderation labels.
+The output from Amazon Textract will be delivered to the output S3 bucket inside TextractOutput folder.

+## Clean-up
+You can complete the following steps to clean up resources deployed for this solution.
+1. On the CloudFormation console, choose Stacks.
+2. Select the stacks deployed for this solution.
+3. Choose Delete.

+These steps will not delete the S3 buckets, DynamoDB table and the trained Amazon Rekognition Custom Labels model.
+You will continue to incur storage charges if they are not deleted.
+You should delete these resources directly from the service console if you no longer need them.

 # Security